-Proposed amendment to these bylaws shall be distributed to the WATS MPO Coordinating Committee for an official vote of approval by a voting majority of members present at a publicly advertised meeting convened by the WATS MPO where a voting quorum is achieved.
+Proposed amendment to these bylaws shall be reviewed by the WATS Technical Committee and then distributed to the WATS MPO Coordinating Committee for an official vote of approval by a voting majority of members present at a publicly advertised meeting convened by the WATS MPO where a voting quorum is achieved.

-These foregoing bylaws were adopted by the WATS MPO Coordinating Committee at a public meeting held the 19th day of June, 2017.
+These foregoing bylaws were adopted by the WATS MPO Coordinating Committee at a public meeting held the 25th day of January 2021.